peterbourgon/peter-bourgon-org/src/blog/2018-07-27-a-response-about-dep-and-vgo.md

 himself, and that he was either just starting that or in the middle of it, and that he hoped to have some kind of output from that process soon.

-The clear impression was that Russ wasn't going to engaging with the committee, the research we had prepared for him, or the prototype product of that research, `dep` &mdash; at least, not yet.
+The clear impression was that Russ wasn't going to engage with the committee, the research we had prepared for him, or the prototype product of that research, `dep` &mdash; at least, not yet.
 The clear impression was that Russ had his own hypothesis about what a solution would look like, and that he was interested in